AI Care Navigator

 The AI Care Navigator, an evolution of Patchs AI, gives your practice greater control over patient request processing.

-By combining the capabilities of the five Patchs AI modules, it offers a more integrated, comprehensive, and powerful solution.
+By combining the capabilities of Patchs AI, and integrating Patchs Health Hub information pages, it offers a more integrated, comprehensive, and powerful solution.

 • Send a self-book link to patients with routine knee pain for an in-person appointment with your First Contact Physio.

-• Signpost a patient identified with non-urgent depression to your local IAPT service.
+• Signpost a patient identified with low risk depression to your local IAPT service.

-If you have one of the relevant AI modules already enabled, you will see a box to enable the AI Care Navigator:
+Patchs Admin Users should go to your Feature Settings page.
+If you have at least one of the relevant AI modules already enabled, you will see a box to enable the AI Care Navigator:

 Once you have enabled it by checking the tick-box, the AI Care Navigator will appear as an additional tab on your Feature Settings page.